edisonwang03/APCS-Final-Website/index.md

 ## What is my name?

-My name is **Edison Wang**.
+My name is Edison Wang.

-> Fun fact: I was named Edison after the famous inventor, Thomas Edison.
+> **Fun fact:** I was named Edison after the famous inventor, Thomas Edison.

 What's more to know?